angular-schule/website-articles/blog/2019-12-everything-github/README.md

    With the command `code .` we open the current directory in the editor.

-4. We are changing the content of the `AppComponent` a bit to show that even with remotely loaded data the Google search engine can index our website.
+4. We are changing the content of the `AppModule` and `AppComponent` a bit to prove that the Google search engine can correctly crawl our website – even with remotely loaded data.

     ```ts